tom-berend/jsxgraph-wrapper-typescript/README.md

 This package includes a quick-start workflow.
 It looks for source files in the `/src` directory.

-Install the package, start the workflow, and browse to `http://localhost:3000`.
-Add or edit `.ts` files in `/src` and refresh your browser.

 ```
 npm i
 npm run start
 ```
+Install the package, start the workflow, and browse to `http://localhost:3000`.
+Add or edit `.ts` files in `/src` and refresh your browser.

 When you are ready to move your constructions, the `.js` files you have created are in the `dist\src` directory.
 If you don't want to use this workflow, just copy `tsxgraph.ts` to your own workflow.

 JSXGraph is constantly evolving.
-This wrapper was built around JSXGraph 1.10.1.
+This wrapper was built around JSXGraph 1.11 beta.

 This package includes **Space Icons** by [Good Stuff No Nonsense](https://goodstuffnononsense.com/), licensed under CC BY 4.0.